Lalla Fatma N'Soumer: Biography

 Another force led by Marshal Jacques Louis Randon arrived in the summer.
-The French were able to inflict significant damage along their line of march, but were counterattacked by N'Soumer and her allied militia in skirmishes.
+The French were able to inflict significant damage along their line of march but were counterattacked by N'Soumer and her allied militia in skirmishes.
 The two sides fought a more decisive battle at the Battle of Tachekkirt, where Boubaghla and N'Soumer's forces emerged victorious.
 After the battle, the French and Kabyle came to terms and agreed to a ceasefire that would last for some years.
 Sherif Boubaghla died shortly afterward in late 1854, however, which raised Fatma N'Soumer and her brother in station as the leaders remaining.

 The ceasefire eventually fell apart.
 Another French expedition was launched in 1857, led by General Patrice de MacMahon and Marshal Randon.
 In June 1857, Marshall Randon broke off and defeated a Kabyle village, occupying Aït Iraten following the Battle of Icheriden.
 Meanwhile, N'Soumer's forces fought a French detachment at the Battle of Chellata Pass; outnumbered and outgunned, they were defeated, and the area around modern Illoula Oumalou was secured.
 The remnants of Fatma's forces formed up in the hamlet Takhlijt Aït Aatsou, near the Tirourda Pass.
 However, it was over; while there may have been some fighting, the Kabyle surrendered to the French.

-On July 11, 1857, Fatma was arrested by General Joseph Vantini ("Yusuf"), as were several of her brothers as well as other prominent Kabyle leaders.
+On 11 July 1857, Fatma was arrested by General Joseph Vantini ("Yusuf"), as were several of her brothers as well as other prominent Kabyle leaders.
 She was taken to Marshal Randon's camp and was imprisoned in the zawiya of El-Aissaouia, at Tablat.
 She was then placed under house arrest under the guard of Si Tahar ben Mahieddine.
-She died there in 1863, at the age of 33, afflicted by her incarceration and likely discouraged by news of the death of her brother from disease in 1861.
+She died there in 1863, at the age of 33, afflicted by her incarceration and likely discouraged by the news of the death of her brother from disease in 1861.
 The other Kabyle leaders were eventually forced to surrender, and the French strengthened their control over the region.